FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Puppies usually have all of their 'baby' (aka 'deciduous' or 'milk' teeth) in place by the time they're approximately 8 weeks old.
+Puppies usually have all of their 'baby' (aka 'deciduous' or 'milk' teeth) in place by the time they're about 8 weeks old.

-They only have a full set of these tiny, razor-sharp teeth for about a month, after that they will begin to get loose and fall out, making way for adult teeth to take their place.
+They only have a full set of these tiny, razor-sharp teeth for about a month.

 Sometimes a drop or smear of blood on a toy or bone is the first sign that you have a teething puppy.
-Other times you might find a tiny tooth embedded in a favorite toy, on the floor, or even in his food bowl.
+Some pups find teething uncomfortable, others don't even notice it's happening.

-The pressure that chewing puts on his gums helps to make them feel
+The pressure that chewing puts on his gums helps Fido feel

 We all know that a teething baby can be uncomfortable and cranky, and that soothing her gums and giving her the right kind of 'teething toys' can help make her feel better.